 - Interpretation: When deflating the cuff, the pressure at which Korotkoff sounds appear marks systolic BP, and the pressure at which Korotkoff sounds disappear marks diastolic BP.

-- Normal blood pressure: systolic blood pressure < 120 mm Hg and diastolic blood pressure < 80 mm Hg
+- Systolic blood pressure < 120 mm Hg and diastolic blood pressure < 80 mm Hg

 - Systolic blood pressure < 90 mm Hg